 - Complete the deployment wizard with the default settings.
 Or you can customize deployment as per the requirements.

-You can check the deployments from the monitoring workspace to make sure that the reporting is working fine and the deployment is compliant.
+You can check the deployments from the monitoring workspace to ensure that the reporting is working fine and the deployment is compliant.

 How to Initiate Implicit Uninstall